Last Updated on May 11, 2022 by Anne-Marie

 Put out that small shaker of cinnamon, just like at the coffee shop.
 And plenty of napkins, too!

-Another tip: Blitz with an immersion blender if a film forms on the surface of the warm chocolate drink.
+One last tip: Blitz with an immersion blender if a film forms on the surface of the warm chocolate drink.
+Or just give it a good stir.

 - 6 cups whole milk